justinTM/solidworks-submissions-form/README.md

 # ENGR248 Solidworks Submission Form
-A Windows Form Application to help/automate the grading process for Solidworks parts, submitted by Oregon State University student in ENGR 248.
-This project uses Windows Form Applications with the Solidworks API - both in C#.
+A Windows Form Application to help TAs (like myself) speed up the grading process for Solidworks parts, submitted by Oregon State University students in ENGR 248.
+This project uses Windows Form Applications with the Solidworks API - written in C#.

 This Form shows student folders, their parts, and each part's sketch as nodes within a TreeView.
 This could greatly speed up workflow when grading, since it removes the need to navigate the filesystem and Solidworks dialogs.
 To begin, select a root directory containing student submission folders (eg. downloaded from Canvas and unzipped).